 Sociology: Sociology 440 focuses on the sociology of aging.

 Postmortal posters by CSUN graphic design students Nivardo Esteban (masked skeleton) and Kyle Smith (sheep flu symptoms).
+Esteban's design also appears on this year's Freshman Common Reading bookmarks, available while supplies last from participating faculty and also in the Oviatt Library lobby (main floor).

 Assignment Ideas for Faculty Using The Postmortal